 Yard waste compost that has been finely shredded prior to composting may have tone re-appliled every year.
 Most of the mixed yard waste compost that we’ve received, however, hasn’t been fully composted.
 There are often visible chips and strands of shredded wood which last several seasons.
 The mixed nature of the compost is important in this case, as the carbon in the wood chips is offset by the nitrogen in the leaves and other nitrogen-rich compost ingredients.
 This presentation from Ohio State University gives a great overview of the benefits of composted yard waste mulch, including photos and mulching prescriptions.

 I’ve noticed that some “yard waste compost” that’s available commercially for purchase consists of shredded arborist wood chips that have been mixed with composted manure to create a balanced mix.
 This type of organic mulch still has visible wood chips, but is quite dark due to the composted manure.
-If the manure has been fully composted properly, this mix should have no unpleasant smell.
-If free municipal mixed yard waste compost isn’t available in your area, this might be a good option.
+If free municipal mixed yard waste compost isn’t available in your area, this might be a decent option.
 Just be sure to research the nutrient profile and ingredients (including the sources of wood and manure) prior to ordering this type of mulch.

 Homemade compost, shredded autumn leaves, and mixed composted yard waste are three wonderful options for mulching your organic garden.
 These organic mulches will do a great job holding in soil moisture and keeping down weeds.
 They’re also free, locally available, and will feed your plants.